mohanzalake/mohanzalake.github.io/_posts/2020-07-09-source-credibility-using-the-digital-media-my-thoughts-as-a-virtual-human-researcher.md

 summary: Discussion of my takeaways as a virtual human researcher from the paper related to source credibility,
 ---
 Recently, one of my collaborator with expertise in Health and Science Communication, shared a paper with me discussing about credibility in digital media.
-I wanted to discuss my takeaways as a virtual human researcher in this blog,
+I wanted to discuss my takeaways as a virtual human researcher in this blog.

 **Paper** -